MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-work-hours-calendar-api.md

 Make sure that the string is parsed correctly.
 There might be missing brackets, commas, or semicolons.

 ### I'm getting the error, "Invalid recurrence pattern.
-Please refer to the documentation for supported patterns."
+Refer to the documentation for supported patterns."

 We currently only support this pattern: `FREQ=DAILY;INTERVAL=1;BYDAY=SU,MO,TU,WE,TH,FR,SA`. `BYDAY` can be changed to include fewer days; however, `FREQ` and `INTERVAL` can't be changed.
 Make sure there are no spaces in the pattern.